Contact homology and virtual fundamental cycles

 The left vertical map is injective by Lemma \ref{QScofibrant}, and the right vertical map is a surjective quasi-isomorphism by Definition \ref{CEtildeIdef}.
 All four complexes are bounded below.
 Now Lemma \ref{liftingproperty} ensures that a lift exists, and we make it $\Aut(T)$-equivariant by averaging. \end{proof}

 \begin{lemma} Consider a diagram of chain complexes bounded below over a ring $R$:

-where the right vertical map is a surjective quasi-isomorphism and the left vertical map is an injection whose cokernel is componentwise projective.
+where the right vertical map is a surjective quasi-isomorphism and the left vertical map is an injection whose cokernel is degreewise projective.
 Then there exists a lift as illustrated. \end{lemma}

 \begin{proof} This is the fact that ``cofibrations have the left lifting property with respect to acyclic fibrations'' in the projective model structure on $\Ch_{\bullet\geq 0}(R)$.
 It can be proved by a straightforward diagram chase. \end{proof}